rosorio/nextbus/README.md

 ![](display.png?rax=true)

-The application was completelly rewrite in ruby using GTK3 APIs
+The application was completelly rewrote in ruby using GTK3 APIs